samliu98/hw1-fred0405/README.md

 Your R code should output and round the set name with maximum value for each column.

-## Read in an input file
+## Read an input file

 examples = input1.csv

 ## Output a summary file

-(please follow the same format of the result.csv, i.e., round number into two digitals)
+Please follow the same format of the result.csv, i.e., round number into two digitals

 example =  output1.csv